hphelion/documentation/mc.compute.networks.create-network.md

 * [Sign up for an HP Cloud compute account](https://account.hpcloud.com/signup)
 * Activate compute service on your account

+**Note**: By default, when you [create a project](/mc/account/projects#Creating) (in the [account and services](/mc/account/) dashboard), your project is provisioned with a network (username-network), a subnet (username-subnet), and a router (username-router) that is automatically connected to the internet, allowing you to perform tasks such as spinning up servers without accessing the MC networks capability.
+The networks screens allow you to control the networks behaviors beyond this default.

 ##Creating a network## {#Creating}